maxmind/GeoIP2-java/README.md

 To use the web service API, you must create a new `WebServiceClient` using the `WebServiceClient.Builder`.
 You must provide the `Builder` constructor your MaxMind `accountId` and `licenseKey`.
 To use the GeoLite2 web services instead of GeoIP2, set the `host` method on the builder to `geolite.info`.
+To use the Sandbox GeoIP2 web services intead of the production GeoIP2 web services, set the `host` method on the builder to `sandbox.maxmind.com`.
 You may also set a `timeout` or set the `locales` fallback order using the methods on the `Builder`.
 After you have created the `WebServiceClient`, you may then call the method corresponding to a specific end point, passing it the IP address you want to look up.

 If the request succeeds, the method call will return a model class for the end point you called.
 This model in turn contains multiple record classes, each of